stefan22/guessing-game/README.md

 At load, it shows the game instructions and asks user to guess word.
 Once user submits a word (at least 3 characters long), a table appears below the text input box section showing the number of matching letters against the computer's word or a message indicating that you have guessed it correctly.
+Fetching word GET/req <repo>`[game-server-repo] http://localhost:[process.env.PORT || 3000]/word`

 ## Tests &nbsp; :traffic_light: